Facilitation as a design act

 - CAST.
 (Ongoing).
 UDL Guidelines.
 CAST.org.
 Core framework for designing flexible learning environments that support variability through multiple means of engagement, representation, and expression.

 - Burgstahler, S. E. (Ed.).
 (2015).
 Universal Design in Higher Education: From Principles to Practice.
 Harvard Education Press.
-Foundational text for institutional application of universal design in postsecondary contexts.

 - Bracken, S., & Novak, K. (Eds.).
 (2019).
 Transforming Higher Education Through Universal Design for Learning.
 Routledge.
-Connects universal design theory to teaching, facilitation, and institutional culture.

 - Inclusive Design Research Centre.
 (Ongoing).
 Inclusive Design for Learning.
 OCAD University.
-Hub for inclusive design scholarship, accessibility innovation, and adaptable learning materials.

 - IAAP.
 (Ongoing).
 CPACC Body of Knowledge.
 International Association of Accessibility Professionals.
-Cross-disciplinary foundation integrating disability knowledge, universal design, and management systems.